oha-dcgs/jekyll-now/about.md

 title: About
 permalink: /about/
 ---

-Some information about you!
+Hey its your boy.

 ### More Information

-Hey its your boy.
 Doing this for IT for my school and posting every week.
 Naisu.

 ### Contact me